 Do you believe farming is or should be an integral part of your community?
 Do you have a desire to confront food insecurity through outreach and teaching?
 Do you care about the future of Arkansas?
 If you answered yes to any of these questions, you should consider serving with Full Circle FarmCorps!

 Since its creation, Full Circle FarmCorps members have worked diligently to serve their communities!
 The program began under the leadership of the St. Joseph Center of Arkansas, located in North Little Rock.
-In 2020, the program moved to the Arkansas Resource Conservation and Development Council, and began a partnership with Arkansas Department of Agriculture, which has continued into 2021.
+In 2020, the program moved to the Arkansas Resource Conservation and Development Council, and began a partnership with Arkansas Department of Agriculture.

 Full Circle FarmCorps is an AmeriCorps program.
 AmeriCorps is the national agency for volunteering, service, and civic engagement.
 AmeriCorps works with millions of Americans and leads the country’s volunteering and service efforts.